by Daniel D. Maurer

 All of this happened while I was serving as a Lutheran pastor.
 I mention my chosen career not to shock you somehow.
 (Pastors are caught for far worse things nowadays it seems.)
 I mention it because it’s important to realize that addiction affects all types of people, and that it’s not an issue of lack of morals or a weak character.
 It is a disease of the mind and body.

 However, what the initial statistics don’t tell you is that, similar to my own experience, some people need several attempts at treatment before it begins to stick.
-And even after it does stick, a person needs to continue to manage their condition, just as they would need to manage another health concern, such as diabetes.
+And even after it does stick, a person needs to continue to manage their condition just to realize how to stay sober, just as they would need to manage another health concern, such as diabetes.

 Personally, I belong to a Twelve Step program.
 Today, I average making one to two meetings per week.
 However, in the first year of my recovery, I averaged 4-5 meetings per week, especially when I was living apart from my family the first eight months in a sober-living environment.

 In fact, there is sufficient evidence to show that a person’s brain changes after prolonged use of addictive drugs or abuse of alcohol.
-I don’t doubt mine has changed as well, because the messages—whether from a sign at a liquor store I see, or an idea to “cheat” at my recovery that just pops in my head—never fail to appear.
+I don’t doubt mine has changed as well, because the messages whether from a sign at a liquor store I see, or an idea to ‘cheat’ at my recovery that just pops in my head never fail to appear.
+And no matter how hard I work at it and read about, and get advice on hot to stay sober, these messages keep coming at me as strong as ever.
+It’s a battle.

 The best foundation I can continue to lay for myself is by attending the meetings that: 1) Remind me that I will remain an addict the rest of my life; 2) Give me an outlet to help others by sharing my story, and; 3) Realize that all that matters is not using, just for today.